 I hope you enjoyed this timely one-shot.
 Please don't flame the politics, I did what I could to keep it neutral-to-in-character.

-Personally, I lost eleven souls from my college graduating class as well as a few others that day.
+Personally, I lost sixteen souls from my college as well as a few others that day.
 I also dearly miss Barbara Olson's political punditry.

 So many people lost so much more.